josephwaugh312/VibeFlo/client/TASKS.md

 ## Summary of Progress

-### Fixed:
-- ThemeSelector tests
-- Login tests
-- Playlists tests
-- ReportThemeDialog tests
-- MusicPlayerContext tests
-- Register tests
-- SettingsModal tests

-### Todo:
-- AuthContext tests
+Fixed: ThemeSelector, Login, Playlists, ReportThemeDialog, MusicPlayerContext, Register, SettingsModal, AuthContext
-- Any other failing tests in the codebase
+Remaining: Any other failing tests in the codebase

+## Next Steps

+1. Run a full test suite to identify any remaining failing tests
+2. Fix any remaining test issues
+3. Consider adding more tests for better coverage